 Ms. Al Tamimi of IPSC added “there are parallels with Ireland’s own colonial past that perhaps better help people understand the issue.”

-Meanwhile, Mr. Williams suggested that Irish Republicans conflated the conflict with the Troubles in Northern Ireland, seeing it as “their new struggle.”
+Meanwhile, the spokesperson for Irish4Israel suggested that Irish Republicans conflated the conflict with the Troubles in Northern Ireland, seeing it as “their new struggle.”

 Israel’s embassy in Dublin was only opened in 1993 following the Oslo Accords which set a framework for peace between Israelis and Palestinians.